Also by Pauline Connolly:

 used with any group that the therapist feels comfortable with, i.e.

-can relate to the client, the central Gestalt principles of dialogue, contact,
+therapist can relate to the client, the central Gestalt principles of dialogue,

-trust in organismic self-regulation, and direct experiencing can be applied.
+contact, trust in organismic self-regulation, and direct experiencing can be

-With each client “general principles must be adapted to the particular clinical
+applied.
+With each client “general principles must be adapted to the particular

 Gestalt therapy” (ibid, p.24); including knowledge of personality,